 The bomb was made of a ton of explosives and destroyed dozens of nearby homes, said police.

 "It's a criminal and cowardly act but that will not disrupt our struggle toward peace," Somali Foreign Minister Abdisalam Omer told The Associated Press by phone from Djibouti.

 The U.N.
 Security Council condemned the attack "in the strongest terms."

 The toll from the attack including a Kenyan diplomat, a Chinese embassy guard and two journalists, Abdihakin Mohamed Omar, a producer for Somali Broadcasting Corporation and Mohamed Abdikarim Moallim Adam, a reporter for the London based Universal television, who were driving near the hotel at the time of the attack.

 Authorities say that the toll could have been much higher since the truck exploded outside the hotel's blast walls, but bombs of such magnitude are a new phenomenon.

 Security officials link the attack to setbacks by al-Shabab in the field where they have been driven out of Mogadishu and strongholds in the countryside by combined African Union and Somali forces.

-A previous version of this story has been corrected to show the first name of the police officer is Mohamed, not Mohammed.
+A previous version of this story has been corrected to show the number of journalists killed in the attack is two, rather than three.